 The comorbidities described above will provide a background to events expected in the MS population and those observed in the current PASS.
-The comparator groups in this PASS will provide a comparison between different categories of MS treatment and insights into the comparative safety of ozanimod in patients with MS in real world usage.
+The comparator groups in this PASS will provide a comparison between different categories of MS treatment and insights into the comparative safety of ozanimod in patients with MS in real-world usage.

-2 RESEARCH QUESTION AND OBJECTIVES
+7 RESEARCH QUESTION AND OBJECTIVES

-2.1 Research Question
+7.1 Research Question

-What are the rates of adverse events of interest (AEIs) in a real-world population of patients with relapsing remitting multiple sclerosis (RRMS) receiving newly marketed product ZEPOSIA® (ozanimod), an oral S1P receptor modulator, (exposed) compared to the rates of these events in two populations of patients (not exposed to ozanimod) with RRMS who have received treatment with other S1P-receptor modulators or non-S1P receptor disease modifying treatments (DMTs)?
+What are the rates of AEIs in a real-world population of patients with RRMS receiving newly marketed product ZEPOSIA® (ozanimod), an oral S1P receptor modulator, (exposed) compared to the rates of these events in two populations of patients (not exposed to ozanimod) with RRMS who have received treatment with other S1P-receptor modulators or non-S1P receptor disease-modifying treatments (DMTs)?

-2.2 Research Objectives
+7.2 Research Objectives

-2.2.1 Primary Objective
+7.2.1 Primary Objective

-The primary objectives of this study will be carried out through multinational distributed data sources that include secondary databases, such as Optum Research Database (ORD) and Clinical Practice Research Datalink (CRPD) and MS cohort and registry data sources in United Kingdom (UK) and Europe:
+The primary objectives of this study will be carried out through multinational distributed data sources that include secondary databases, such as Optum Research Database (ORD) and CPRD and RRMS cohort and registry data sources in UK and Europe:

-- To describe the incidence rate and hazard ratio of major adverse cardiovascular events (MACE) within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used to treat MS. - To describe the incidence rate and hazard ratio of serious opportunistic infections (SOI) within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used in the treatment of MS. - To describe the incidence rate and hazard ratio of serious acute liver injury (SALI) without predisposing risk factors within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used in the treatment of MS. - To describe the incidence rate and hazard ratio of macular edema within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used to treat MS. - To describe the incidence rate and hazard ratio of malignancies within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used to treat MS. - To describe the incidence of acute non-fatal myocardial infarction during exposure to ozanimod and exposure to other therapies used to treat MS - To describe the incidence of acute non-fatal stroke during exposure to ozanimod and exposure to other therapies used to treat MS - To describe the incidence of CV mortality during exposure to ozanimod and exposure to other therapies used to treat MS - To evaluate the study outcomes among patients 55 years or older compared to patients younger than 55 years.
+- To describe the incidence rate and hazard ratio of major adverse cardiovascular events (MACE) within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used to treat RRMS. - To describe the incidence rate and hazard ratio of SOI within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used in the treatment of RRMS. - To describe the incidence rate and hazard ratio of SALI without predisposing risk factors within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used in the treatment of RRMS. - To describe the incidence rate and hazard ratio of macular edema within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used to treat RRMS. - To describe the incidence rate and hazard ratio of malignancies within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used to treat RRMS. - To describe the incidence of acute non-fatal MI during exposure to ozanimod and exposure to other therapies used to treat RRMS. - To describe the incidence of acute non-fatal stroke during exposure to ozanimod and exposure to other therapies used to treat RRMS. - To describe the incidence of CV mortality during exposure to ozanimod and exposure to other therapies used to treat RRMS. - To evaluate the study outcomes among patients 55 years or older compared to patients younger than 55 years.

-2.2.2 Secondary Objectives
+7.2.2 Secondary Objectives

-- To describe the incidence of MACE during exposure to ozanimod and exposure to other therapies used to treat MS in intervals of time since initiation (i.e., < 365 days and ≥365 days) - To describe the incidence of symptomatic bradycardia during exposure to ozanimod and exposure to other therapies used to treat MS
+- To describe the incidence of MACE during exposure to ozanimod and exposure to other therapies used to treat RRMS in intervals of time since initiation (ie, < 365 days and ≥ 365 days). - To describe the incidence of symptomatic bradycardia during exposure to ozanimod and exposure to other therapies used to treat RRMS.

-- To describe the incidence of PML during exposure to ozanimod and exposure to other therapies used to treat MS - To describe the incidence of serious acute liver injury with and without predisposing factors within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used in the treatment of MS - To describe the incidence rate of PRES during exposure to ozanimod and exposure compared to other therapies used to treat MS
+- To describe the incidence of PML during exposure to ozanimod and exposure to other therapies used to treat RRMS. - To describe the incidence of SALI with and without predisposing factors within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used in the treatment of RRMS. - To describe the incidence rate of PRES during exposure to ozanimod and exposure compared to other therapies used to treat RRMS.

-2.2.3 Exploratory Objectives
+7.2.3 Exploratory Objectives